 - Gel filled tablets, such as fish oil tablets

 Anything packed in your carry-on baggage that goes through security screening must meet carry-on baggage requirements.
-If an item doesn’t meet these requirements, you will not be able to take it through the security point.
+If an item doesn’t meet these requirements, you will not be able to take it through the security screening point.

 Buying duty free items at an airport in Australia